mgr1vas/rsi_src/src_flutter/README.md

-# RoadSafetyInsights (RSI) - Naxos Mobile Application
+# RoadSafetyInsights (RSI) - Application

-A cross-platform mobile implementation of the **Road Safety Insights (RSI) Naxos Proof of Concept (PoC)** built using the Flutter framework.
+A cross-platform mobile implementation of the **Road Safety Insights (RSI) Proof of Concept (PoC)** built using the Flutter framework.
 This application ports the original static simulation logic into a responsive, native mobile ecosystem for iOS and Android devices.

 The system parses localized hazard zones from geographic datasets, projects actual road navigation paths using real-world routing engine calculations, and actively triggers predictive audio-visual warnings when a user's coordinate path intersects hazardous roadway areas.